 So which foods should you eat in order to eliminate inflammation?
 You guessed it: Whole, nutrient-dense and antioxidant rich foods would be your choice here.
 Foods high in antioxidants fight oxidative stress which in turn eliminates inflammation.
 Processed foods full of sugar on the other hand promote inflammation.
 If you want to know more about what exactly to eat to fight inflammation, you should read this article.

-Please be aware that I am not a doctor or a medically trained person.
+Disclaimer: Please be aware that I am not a doctor or a medically trained person.
 What you're reading here is information that I researched and summarized to the best of my knowledge and processed it for your digest.
-But I do not want, by any means, give any medical advice, nor do these information replace visiting a doctor if you're feeling unwell.
+Information stated on iamliesa is for educational purposes only, this information is not to replace advice from your health care practitioner.
+If you have any concerns about your health, always consult your general practitioner.